 - Accord full recognition of the postdoctoral fellow’s contributions to scholarship, including appropriate authorship of published work.
 (The authorship guidelines developed by Harvard Medical School, available online at http://hms.harvard.edu/content/authorship-guidelines provide guidance in this area.)

 - Establish clear plans for how projects will be divided when fellows complete their training.

 - Support the postdoctoral fellow’s use of the full benefits of his/her employment at HSPH, including vacation time.

-Postdoctoral fellows and faculty supervisors may meet with Bernita Anderson, associate dean for faculty affairs, to resolve problems on an informal basis.
-HSPH also provides a formal process for the resolution of issues that may arise between a postdoctoral fellow and his/her supervisor (see grievance policy at http://www.hsph.harvard.edu/administrative-offices/faculty-affairs/postdoctoral-research-fellows/postdoc-guidelines/ grievance-procedures-for-non-faculty-academic-appointees.html).
+Postdoctoral fellows and faculty supervisors may meet with Mahnaz El-Kouedi, Assistant Dean for Faculty Affairs, to resolve problems on an informal basis.
+HSPH also provides a formal process for the resolution of issues that may arise between a postdoctoral fellow and his/her supervisor (see grievance policy at http://www.hsph.harvard.edu/administrative-offices/faculty-affairs/postdoctoral-research-fellows/postdoc-guidelines/grievance-procedures-for-non-faculty-academic-appointees.html).